google/WebFundamentals/src/content/en/tools/lighthouse/audits/appcache.md

 Consider using the service worker [Cache API][API] instead.

-To help migrate from App Cache to service workers, consider the [sw-appcache-behavior][sw-appcache-behavior] library.
-This library generates a service-worker-based implementation of the behavior defined in an App Cache manifest.
+To help migrate from AppCache to service workers, consider the [sw-appcache-behavior][sw-appcache-behavior] library.
+This library generates a service-worker-based implementation of the behavior defined in an AppCache manifest.

 See the [URL Responds With a 200 When Offline](http-200-when-offline) audit